 For nearly 13 years, The Hive has harnessed the passion and openness respondents bring to online interactions.
 It takes their desire to help, to create, to participate and to be heard… and channels it into co-creation that builds brands and sparks successful innovation.

 Give us a buzz to chat more about what The Hive can do for you.
 We promise; this teenager is easy to love.

-Be sure to check out our infographic and one-pager for more information about The Hive.
+Be sure to watch the video below and check out our infographic and one-pager for more information about The Hive.

 Corey Beilstein is a Senior Vice President, Behavior and Research Design at Seed Strategy.
 He blends research technologies with his background in behavioral sciences and cognitive psychology to decode consumers and unlock breakthrough insights.

 Edited by Adam Siegel.
 In addition to being the Editor of The Accelerator, Adam is a Creative Director at Seed Strategy where he draws upon his diverse experience in advertising, research and innovation to craft breakthrough creative and winning concept copy.